 Instructing Solicitors

 Once you have returned your reservation form, we will issue the Memorandum of Sale (MOS) to both our solicitor and your chosen solicitor.
-Once your solicitor has confirmed their instruction they will proceed with the sale to ensure the sale completes within the set deadline.
-Your solicitor will need to confirm that they are instructed to our solicitor within two weeks of the MOS being issued by us.
+Once your solicitor has confirmed their instruction, they will proceed with the sale to ensure the sale completes within the set deadline.
+Your solicitor will need to confirm that they are instructed to our solicitor within two weeks of the MOS being issued.

 Viewings